 Who We Are

-Space@VT is an interdisciplinary research center currently with 8 faculty members, all of which have international reputation in the fields of space science and engineering.
+Space@VT is an interdisciplinary research center currently with 12 tenure-track faculty members, all of which have an international reputation in the fields of space science and engineering.
 Academic appointments of Space@VT faculty members currently lie in the Bradley Department of Electrical and Computer Engineering and the Department of Aerospace and Ocean Engineering.

 Space@VT members also include a host of prominent research professors, postdoctoral research associates, graduate, and undergraduate students.